anejrozman/Rich-neighbour-edge-coloring/README.md

 ## Main files:
 - `LongPresentation.pdf` is a paper which explains the algorthms used for checking the validity of the rich-neighbor edge coloring conjecture and interprets our results.

-- `completeILP.py` is a sage file where we implemented our algorythms for checking specific classes of graphs for exapmple all 4-regular graphs on 10 vertices.
+- `completeILP.py` is a SageMath file where we implemented our algorythms for checking specific classes of graphs for exapmple all 4-regular graphs on 10 vertices.

-- `randomILP.py` is a sage file where we implemented our algorythms for randomly checking larger graphs where it is impossible to check each one individually.
+- `randomILP.py` is a SageMath file where we implemented our algorythms for randomly checking larger graphs where it is impossible to check each one individually.

 ## Instructions for use
 To run our files you need `SageMath 9.3`.
 Link for installation: [Download SageMath](https://www.sagemath.org/)